SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 <br>

-The following example explores the generation of arbitraty numeric values.
+The following example explores the generation of arbitrary numeric values.
 - It uses dynamic programming techniques.
 Find more information in the [Dynamic Programming](06_Dynamic_Programming.md) cheat sheet.
 - The class names are constructed dynamically.
 They all begin with `CL_ABAP_RANDOM_`.
 - An object is created dynamically based on the constructed class name.